-9) Accept their Behavior
+9. Accept Their Behavior

-After the bath, don't expect your cat to be the loving, gentle and snuggling kitten that they are 90% of the time.
+After the bath, don't expect your cat to be the loving, gentle, and snuggling kitten that they are 90% of the time.
 They're going to be angry at you for subjecting them to such treatment.
 It comes with the territory.
 Instead of chasing them around the house to try to force-love them, let them come to you.
 Additional stress after the fact will only delay the healing process, and subject them to additional anxiety

-10) Offer Reward
+10. Offer a Reward

 Even if your cat won't come anywhere near you for a good portion of the day, leave them a special treat in their bowl.
 If you catch glimpses of them around the house, talk to them and reward them with your voice.
 When they do eventually approach you for some attention, let them know that they did a good job and that you're proud of them.
 The best reward, of course, is some specified loving.
 Pet them, love on them and let them know that although the process was rough for you both, you both came out on top—and you probably won't have to repeat the process for a good long while to come.

-© 2013 Julie McFarland
+© 2013 Elizabeth